hendri54/CollegeEntry/docs/src/index.md

 Once the user has set up an `AbstractEntryDecision` and an `AbstractAdmissionsRule`, calling [`entry_decisions`](@ref) yields entry probabilities and expected utilities for students with given payoffs from attending each college.

+For sequential entry mechanisms, students need to be ranked to determine the order in which they get to choose colleges.
+This is done using `AbstractRanking`s.

 ## Admission rules

 An `AbstractAdmissionsRule` determines the probability that a student may attend a particular college as a function of the students characteristics.
 Special cases are: